yuvalmGS/gigaspaces-wiki-jekyll/xap97/jms-transactions-in-gigaspaces.markdown

 - Consuming a message from a queue, and sending a message to another destination.
 - Sending more than one message, to more than one destination.

+{% info %}
-{% infosign %} You do not need to use distributed transactions when consuming from a Topic, and sending a single message to another destination.
+You do not need to use distributed transactions when consuming from a Topic, and sending a single message to another destination.
+{%endinfo%}

 ### Preparing JMS to Work with Distributed Transactions